-There are cases in which a xpt formatted dataset submitted to TRC applicable sections within eCTD Module 5 using one of the STFs (see section 7.1) is not required to include accompanying SDTM and ADaM datasets.
+There are cases in which a xpt formatted dataset submitted to TRC applicable sections within eCTD Module 5 using one of the STFs (see sections 7.1, 8.2.2.1, and Appendix F) is not required to include accompanying SDTM and ADaM datasets.
 In such cases, a simplified ts.xpt file should be included with the xpt formatted dataset.
-A simplified ts.xpt file serves to provide limited machine-readable information such that any submitted xpt formatted dataset not requiring SDTM and ADaM datasets will be appropriately identified by the Center's processing system .
+A simplified ts.xpt file serves to provide limited machine-readable information such that any submitted xpt formatted dataset not requiring SDTM and ADaM datasets will be appropriately identified by the Center's processing system. ^{76,77}